PanicInitiative/panicbutton.io/_posts/web/home/0001-01-01-03-section-is-it-right-for-you.md

   - id: final
     content: Panic Button is a useful tool to alert your network quickly and discretely in an emergency.
 It is not a fail-safe security tool!
     src: images/tool.png
+alert: Using Panic Button to send an alert only improves your safety when your contacts can do something to help you.
+The disguise is only here to delay the discovery of the application for as long as possible to send your location updates.
+A competent adversary might be able to find out about your location, that you are alerting your contacts or the identity of your contacts.

 ---